-Two months prior to the Great North Run, the Great North 10k will take place.
+Two months prior to the Great North Run, the Great North 10k takes place.
 Although the event is a race in its own merit, many consider it to be a great training exercise in preparation for the Great North Run itself.
 Starting on the iconic Great North Run start line, the new route takes runners past famous landmarks such as the Tyne Bridge, Grey's Monument and Northumberland Street before a grandstand finish at the Town Moor.
 Expect a party atmosphere and incredible Geordie support all the way round!

 Have you ever wondered when the Great North Run started and how it was created?
 Would you like to find out about some funny, yet, inspiring stories to help motivate you during your training and preparation?
-We have put together a brief history of the iconic North East half marathon which also includes details of the Great North Run route 2020 and also interesting results and statistics.
+We have put together a brief history of the iconic North East half marathon including interesting results and statistics.

 It's not just locals who take part in the Great North Run.
 Runners travel from all over the UK and further to cross the iconic Tyne Bridge as one of the ultimate sporting challenges.
 Whether you're a participant or a spectator, Newcastle and Gateshead have plenty of accommodation including hotels, guest houses and B&B's where you can stay during the Great North Run Weekend.